 Jacob’s father, who is the district attorney, faces issues at work due to this.
 The mystery behind the crime takes all of its characters for a ride.
-The suspense hangs on with the edging doubt of whether Jacob really did commit the crime and the conflict his father faces regarding the truth and his love for his son.
+The suspense hangs on with the edging doubt of whether Jacob really committed the crime and his father’s conflict regarding the truth and his love for his son.

 No, ‘Defending Jacob’ is not based on a true story.
 The series takes inspiration from a book of the same name.
 The book, ‘Defending Jacob’ written by William Landay, received notable fame after it was well-received by the critics.
 The book, which got the Strand Magazine Critics Award, is a crime drama novel in which Jacob, a 14-year-old, is held in suspicion regarding the murder of one of his classmates, Ben.
-Top Prosecutor Andy Barber, Jacob’s father, is torn with the surmounting evidence against his son and his love for him.
-The novel, which lends itself to the eight-episode series, sticks true to the narrative of the book.
+Top Prosecutor Andy Barber, Jacob’s father, is torn between the surmounting evidence against his son and his love for him.
+The novel, which lends itself to the eight-episode series, sticks true to the book’s narrative.

 The Motivation